dominicva/spacex-dashboard/readme.md

 3. You may need to have parcel installed globally: run npm install -g parcel-bundler
 4. Run npm run dev to start dev server

+## What needs work

+- This is still very raw.
+I haven't tackled UI interactions or proper styling yet.

 ### Disclaimer:

 Unfortunately, I am not an employee of, or affiliated with, SpaceX in any way.